GoodIntentionsAssistant/gi/README.md

 The framework comes with a collection of examples.

-The bot server cannot just be run by itself, it requires clients (known as agents) to act as middleware.
+The bot server cannot just be run by itself, it requires clients to act as middleware.

 The system has inspirations from Api.ai so some of their documentation found at https://docs.api.ai/ can also be used to get an overview of some aspects of this system.